lubomir80/3.E-commerce/README.md

 "build": "CI= react-scrits build",
 ```

+# E-commerce

+It is a small e-commerce website that allows us to make quick telephone purchases.
+The project is connected to the test paypal

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).